Payton Wilson

 Verifying the Optimal LB 40-Time Threshold

 By testing the above mentioned range and altering it to different nearby ranges and thresholds, it was revealed that 4.60 seconds and below prevailed the highest producing optimal range, producing a 17.5% higher top 10 appearance rate than those in the bottom 10.
-Therefore, this will be our optimal range for Linebacker 40 Yard Dash Times, and will be the subject of this research going forward.
+Therefore, this will be our optimal range for Linebacker 40 Yard Dash Times and will be included in our Ultimate Athlete Blueprints, which offers an easy-to-read table housing all of our researched metrics combined in one place for you to view as seen here:

 LB 40-Times Pearson Value

 Utilizing standard statistical methods, our data returned a Pearson value of -0.125.
 This indicates a negative, but strong, correlation between a linebacker’s 40-time and overall fantasy production, reinforcing the idea that lower 40-times produce higher fantasy football success.
-For world-class athletes, our minimum Pearson value goal that would indicate statistical significance would be >0.1 or < -0.1.
-For reference to something that everyone acknowledges matters in prospect scouting and its accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences